Why do we still wear condoms? (After 5 years together)

 Why More Men Should Embrace Condom Use

-We believe real masculinity includes taking responsibility for your partner’s well-being.
+I believe real masculinity includes taking responsibility for your partner’s well-being.
 If wearing a condom means your partner doesn’t have to deal with potential health risks, isn’t that a small price to pay?
 We hope to see a mindset shift where men are more willing to share the responsibility of contraception, rather than leaving it solely to their partners.

 Final Thoughts

 We’d love to hear your thoughts!
 If you’re in a long-term relationship, what contraception method do you use?
-And guys—would you consider wearing condoms even in a serious relationship?
+Guys if you’re reading this and are in a relationship, would you consider wearing condoms even in a serious relationship?
+Let us know in the comments, curious to have a conversation about this.